-Writing about modernism in colonial contexts, architectural historian Gwendolyn Wright proposes that “the physical environment became a strategy for enforcing common values while maintaining difference within a conjoint modern world.”
+Writing about modernism in colonial contexts, Gwendolyn Wright proposes that “the physical environment became a strategy for enforcing common values while maintaining difference within a conjoint modern world.”
 In Canada, little else exemplifies this statement so strongly as the century-long experiment known as residential schools.

 Domestic spaces have long served as sites of encounter between Indigenous Peoples and colonial powers.
 Under colonial conditions, the home can become a refuge, but also a site of oppressive state intervention in the most intimate details of daily life.